What is Strong Customer Authentication? #

-- Enter an email address where you want to send the test Payment Request along with any amount.
+- Enter an email address where you want to send the test Payment Request and any amount.

 - Enter a Contact name (Optional)

-When you click the [Pay] button, you will see a pop-up asking you to authenticate by entering in a password or whatever your issuing bank uses for verifying it’s you making the payment.
+When you click Pay, you will see a pop-up asking you to authenticate by entering in a password or whatever your issuing bank uses for verifying it’s you making the payment.
 This is the second layer of security using SCA.